Liyubov/community/research/README.md

 Design of surveys is supported by Penny discussions with Penny Clark with main link here https://docs.google.com/document/d/1uQngQENHNLmDELzmflzm_m0nizCyi7uFqhha1P6aPiY/edit?usp=sharing

+Analysis of surveys from different residencies using topic modeling and other methods.

 ### Data of Communities

 Life itself Sympoesis "Contemplative activism" 15 November - 15 December 2021 and "Collective Intelligence" March 2022.